cheesecakeufo/komorebi/README.md

 3. `mkdir build && cd build`
 4. `cmake .. && sudo make install && ./komorebi`

+Note: If you are having issues building with glib.h, run `cmake ..` twice.

 ## Configuration

 You can simply configure/customize Komorebi by right-clicking anywhere on the wallpaper.